jepetersohn/Battleships/README.md

 ---------------------------
 * has squares
 * reports victory
-* reports when a ship is sunk
+* displays when a ship is sunk
 * tells a square when it is hit
 * tells a square when it it has a ship
 * displays a hit